Did you grow up in a home where dogs were always kept outside? Now, maybe you realize that’s not in the best interest of every dog.

 Also known as the Swissie, the Greater Swiss Mountain Dog was bred to be an all-around farm dog in Switzerland.

-They like to be around their people, but they’re happy patrolling and guarding the property, too.
+They like being around their people, but they’re happy patrolling and guarding the property.
 Like the Cattle Dog, a Swissie would be more comfortable with a large property to patrol rather than cooped up in a small yard.

 The Irish Wolfhound is the tallest dog breed and needs room to stretch their legs.
-They can be equally happy indoors or outdoors as long as they have plenty of room to stretch out.
+They can be equally happy indoors or outdoors with plenty of room to stretch out.

-Being sighthounds, they are prone to chasing small animals, so make sure you have a tall fence around your property if you want to keep a Wolfhound outside.
+Being sighthounds, they are prone to chasing small animals, so ensure you have a tall fence around your property to keep a Wolfhound outside.
 An invisible fence won’t stop a hound on the chase.

 The American Foxhound is another hunting dog that can be satisfied living outside.
-They like to follow their nose, so make sure they can’t escape your yard if you choose to keep them outside all day.
+They like to follow their nose, so ensure they can’t escape your yard if you keep them outside all day.

-The Aussie is the ultimate farm dog and can be satisfied sleeping in the barn with the livestock they’re charged with protecting.
+The Aussie is the ultimate farm dog and can be satisfied sleeping in the barn with the livestock they protect.

 Their medium-length fur needs occasional brushing to prevent mats from forming, but they can be happy farm or ranch dogs without needing to sleep inside with their people.

-Like the Rottweiler, the German Shepherd can be trained to protect your property and can be happy outside as long as they have positive interactions with their people during the day.
+Like the Rottweiler, the German Shepherd can be trained to protect your property and be happy outside as long as they interact positively with their people during the day.

-Neglected German Shepherds can become destructive or aggressive, so make sure you give your dog plenty of mental stimulation and attention, even if they live outside.
+Neglected German Shepherds can become destructive or aggressive, so give your dog plenty of mental stimulation and attention, even if they live outside.